-There are different types and patterns of abuse and neglect, and different circumstances in which they may take place.
-The Care Act 2014 identifies the following as an illustrative guide and is not intended to be exhaustive list as to the sort of behaviour which could give rise to a safeguarding concern:
+There are different types and patterns of abuse and neglect and different circumstances in which they may take place.
+The Care Act 2014 identifies the following as an illustrative guide and is not intended to be an exhaustive list as to the sort of behaviour which could give rise to a safeguarding concern.

-Self-neglect - this covers a wide range of behaviour: neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.
+to care for one's to care for one's

+personal hygiene, health or surroundings and includes behaviour such as hoarding.

-Modern Slavery - encompasses slavery, human trafficking, forced labour and domestic servitude.
-Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
+Modern Slavery Encompasses slavery, human trafficking, forced labour and domestic servitude.
+Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals to a life of abuse, servitude and inhumane treatment.